-Surveillance is an important tool to assess the incidence of healthcare-associated infections (HAI) and to improve infection control measures in healthcare facilities4.
-The data for MRSA incidence in BC hospitals have been collected by each health authority (HA), either as a member of the Canadian Nosocomial Infection Surveillance Program (CNISP), or a part of its own surveillance program.
-Since 2006, the Provincial Infection Control Network of British Columbia (PICNet), in collaboration with each HA, has been working to consolidate surveillance programs on healthcare-associated infections (HAI) in BC healthcare facilities.
+Methicillin-resistant Staphylococcus aureus (MRSA) remains one of the most prevalent bacterial pathogens in both healthcare and community settings worldwide1.
+Effective surveillance for healthcareassociated infections is critical for infection prevention and control programs to establish baseline frequency of disease, identify risk factors, measure the impact of prevention initiatives, and provide information to inform and educate healthcare workers2.
+The data for MRSA incidence in BC hospitals have been collected by each health authority (HA), either as a member of the Canadian Nosocomial Infection Surveillance Program (CNISP), or a part of its own infection prevention and control program.
 A provincial surveillance protocol for MRSA was developed in 2011 by PICNet's Surveillance Steering Committee (SSC) (see appendix A) to standardize case definitions, data collection and reporting.
-The protocol is reviewed annually to ensure consistency with national and international accepted definition and reflect scientific advances in MRSA prevention and control.
-This updated protocol provides guidance for collecting and reporting MRSA surveillance data in BC acute care facilities from April 2014 onwards.
+The protocol is reviewed annually to ensure consistency with national and international accepted definition and reflect scientific advances in MRSA prevention and control practices.
+This updated protocol provides guidance for collecting and reporting MRSA surveillance data in BC acute care facilities from April 2017 onwards.
 Any modifications or changes in applying this protocol should be communicated with PICNet in advance to facilitate data analysis and interpretation.